 - fresh thyme leaves (or fresh herbs of your choice)

 - a 13.4-oz wheel of Brie cheese

 This is overall, really easy, and most of your time will be spent cutting the bread properly.
 Here’s a summary of how to do it but be sure to check out the full recipe at the bottom of this post to see all the details and tips!

 - Slice the top portion off the bread, reserve, and then place the Brie on top of the cut loaf.
 Use a serrated knife to cut around the Brie, forming the same size of circle.

 - Use a fork to lift and pull out the inner portion of the bread, scraping down to the crust on the bottom without actually breaking through the crust.

-- Make your garlic butter, spread it on the inside of the bread bowl (and on the bottom of the cut loaf top), sprinkle fresh thyme on all bread portions.
+- Make your garlic butter, (if you have extra garlic butter sauce you can use that instead) spread it on the inside of the bread bowl (and on the bottom of the cut loaf top), sprinkle fresh thyme on all bread portions.
 Make 1-1/2 inch slits around the rim of the bread bowl (these little guys will be your pull-apart dippers!).